By using this site, you agree to the Privacy Policy and Terms of Use.

 Instructions

 1. Warm your broth in a saucepan over low heat.
-Keeping it hot ensures even absorption, essential for creamy risotto texture.
-Do not boil.
+Keep it hot but not boiling.

-2. In a heavy-bottomed pan, heat olive oil and 1 tablespoon butter over medium heat.
-Add the diced onion and sauté until translucent and soft, about 5 minutes.
-Stir occasionally to avoid browning.
+2. In a heavy-bottomed pan, heat oil and 1 tablespoon butter over medium heat.
+Add diced onion and sauté until translucent, about 5 minutes.

-3. Add the minced garlic and cook for 1 minute until fragrant.
+3. Add garlic and cook for 30–60 seconds until fragrant.

 Tips for Success